Uniting Machine Intelligence, Brain and Behavioural Sciences to Assist Criminal Justice: On general brain and behaviour decoding

 Experimental research in laboratories has demonstrated that it is possible to use brain data to unfold natural images and subjective contents we see \citep{naselaris2009bayesian, kamitani2005decoding}, movies scenes we watch \citep{nishimoto2011reconstructing}, hidden intentions we have \citep{haynes2007reading, haynes2011decoding}, and episodes of dreams we undergo \citep{horikawa2013neural}.
 These lines of evidence and methods suggest the possibility of potentially reconstructing (crime) scenes one had witnessed and wrongful actions one had taken by showing images of the scenes and actions and examining their corresponding neural activities.
 Additionally, by establishing these findings, they have provided pipelines to test these possibilities.

 Additionally, the ever-improving classification models, predictive algorithms, and longitudinal methods provide analytical foundations for assessing the three types of outcomes of legal interests in \textbf{Section} \ref{section: predicting_brain_injuries_mental_illness_behaviour}.
+Critically, two decades of research have shown that actuarial or hybrid clinical-actuarial systems, such as VRAG, Static-99, HCR-20, PCL-R (see \textbf{Figure} \ref{feature_maps}), developed using statistic methods connecting fixed factors and legal outcomes of interest (such as recidivism) perform better than clinical assessment and individualized assessments made by judges or jurors \citep{monahan2001rethinking, greely2019neuroscience}.
+In parallel, researchers have shown that functional and structural MRI scans (especially the anterior cingulate cortex (or ACC \citep{aharoni2013neuroprediction}) are potentially predictive of recidivism \citep{gaudet2016can}.

-The recent development of artificial neural networks may also provide novel insights into identifying complex hidden associations between mental data and outcomes of the legal interest \citep{arrieta2020explainable}; also see predictability \textit{vs.} explainability in \textbf{Section} \ref{subsection: predictability_vs_explainability}.
+The recent development of artificial neural networks, although relatively less explored in criminal justice, may provide novel insights into identifying complex, nonlinear hidden associations between brain and behaviour data and outcomes of the legal interest \citep{arrieta2020explainable}; also see predictability \textit{vs.} explainability in \textbf{Section} \ref{subsection: predictability_vs_explainability}.